roshanis/10kings/chapter1_marthanda_varma_revised.md

 If so, it was the king's most elegant stratagem: turning escape into service, making freedom itself a tool of his design.

 I told myself I had chosen liberty.
-But as I described Marthanda Varma's methods to Maratha generals, watching them take notes and seeing recognition dawn in their faces, I understood: the Tiger had calculated my choice long before I made it.
+But as I described the Tiger's methods to Maratha generals, watching them take notes and seeing recognition dawn in their faces, I understood that he had calculated my choice long before I made it.
 There was no escaping a king who thought three moves ahead.
-I had never been free at all.

 ---